yusaseefa/nft-project/README.md

 There is a nft_bevel file which can be replaced with another team CSV with the same structure to get the new CSV generated.

+### Output file name

+The output or newly generated .csv file must match "filename.output.csv" and replace "filename" with your team name

 ### Task Description

 Take the CSV provided by the teams, and generate a CHIP-0007 compatible json, calculate the sha256 of the json file and append it to each line in the csv (as a filename.output.csv)